How Translating a Children's Book Works

 Can AI really translate the artwork in my picture book, or only the text?

 Both.
-The text is translated by DeepL with a Claude polish pass; the artwork is edited by an AI image model (Nano Banana Pro by Google, via Replicate) that reads the original image, replaces the English text with the translated text, and keeps the rest of the illustration untouched.
-You preview every image side by side with the original before you export, and you can fall back to the original whenever you prefer.
+The text is translated by DeepL with a Claude polish pass; the artwork is edited by an AI image model that reads the original illustration, replaces the English text with the translated text, and keeps the rest of the picture untouched.
+You preview every image side by side with the original on the review screen before you export, and you can revert to the original whenever you prefer the way it looked in English.

 Will my illustrations be redrawn or regenerated?